From loom spaces to veering triangulations: Convexity

 \subsection{Three-balls}

 For the remainder of \refsec{Convex} we fix $T$ a non-empty, finite, and face-connected collection of tetrahedra in $\veer(\calL)$.
-We define $R(T) = \medcup_{t \in T} R(t)$ to be the union of the associated tetrahedron rectangles.
-Note that $R(T)$ need not be convex.
-As usual, let $\Delta(R(T))$ be the cusps of $R(T)$.
+Note that the union of the corresponding tetrahedron rectangles need not be convex.
+In a slight abuse of notation we define

-Also for the remainder of \refsec{Convex} we set $H = \hull(\Delta(R(T)))$: that is, $H$ is the hull of the cusps of the union of the associated tetrahedron rectangles.
+For the remainder of \refsec{Convex} we set $H = \hull(\Delta(T))$: that is, $H$ is the hull of the set of all cusps of the rectangles associated to tetrahedra $t \in T$.